Parents struggle as schools reopen amid coronavirus surge

 “My family works.
 I have no one I can take her to and say, `OK, at 12 o’clock you are going to have to start working online with her for school,’” Dunn said.

-Dunn said she hopes her daughter will be able to attend in-person classes at her school after Labor Day.
-But even if she does, that will not ease Dunn's mind completely.
+School officials have said they hope to begin in-person classes after Labor Day.
+But Dunn said that will not ease her mind completely.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak